 Easy to Scale

 Another great part of WordPress is that it’s super easy to scale up.
 If you launch a site on a small hosting plan with minimal features, you can easily upgrade and swap out your theme to create a more robust experience.
 You can even transform your site into something entirely new whenever the mood strikes.
 So, even if your site launches as a portfolio, you can add an online store at a later date, for instance.
-Or if you start out on a shared server, you can upgrade to managed hosting.
+Or if you start out on a shared server, you can upgrade to managed WordPress hosting.
 The combination of flexibility and scalability is truly appealing.

 Mobile-Friendly and Responsive